aroldan/raven-js/README.md

 project, and includes heavily modified portions of that project's code.
 The full and minified distribution files include [parseUri][5].

+This fork adds compatibility with Sencha Touch 2 and underscore.js so that jQuery/Zepto doesn't have to be added to a Sencha Touch project.

 [1]: http://getsentry.com/
 [4]: https://github.com/eriwen/javascript-stacktrace
 [5]: http://blog.stevenlevithan.com/archives/parseuri